-This means that ITP now affects all browsers in Apple’s mobile Ecosystem, which makes tracking those visitors increasingly difficult.
-When you can’t identify visitors, you can’t optimize marketing spend, utilize personalization, or get representative A/B testing insights.
+These technologies can affect most digital marketing, digital analytics, and optimization cookies in unexpected ways.
+For example, ITP limits cookie duration to a max of 7 days.
+In addition, ITP impacts all browsers in Apple’s mobile ecosystem, which makes tracking those visitors difficult.
+When you can’t identify visitors, it becomes difficult to optimize marketing spend, utilize personalization, or get representative A/B testing insights.

 What’s the impact?

-Safari’s changes dramatically lower the lifespan of these files—in some cases, reducing storage time from two years to as little as 24 hours—when they are set in ways that are common to advertising technology.
+The Webkit rendering engine has changes that dramatically lower the lifespan of these files—in some cases, reducing storage time from two years to as little as 24 hours—when they are set in ways that are common to advertising technology.
 Lacking identifiers, any existing user could be classified as ‘new’ upon a return visit, and any previous history might be lost.